onflow/service-account/transactions/update-contract/2026/may-20/README.md

-# Upgrade EVM Bridge related contracts and the LockedTokens contract.
+# Upgrade EVM Bridge related contracts, the LockedTokens contract and the FlowFees contract.

 Transactions to upgrade the following contracts: